 The STS-41G crew.
 In the lead is mission specialist Kathryn Sullivan.
-Behind her is commander Robert Crippen and mission specialist Sally Ride.
+Behind her are Cmdr.
+Robert Crippen and mission specialist Sally Ride.
 Behind Crippen and Ride are payload specialist Paul Scully-Power and mission specialist David Leestma.
 Behind them are pilot Jon McBride and payload specialist Marc Garneau.

-Former astronaut Sally Ride talks to young women at the Sally Ride Science Festival, held at the University of Central Florida, Orlando, Fla., in 2003.
+Former astronaut Sally Ride talks to young women at the Sally Ride Science Festival, held at the University of Central Florida in Orlando, Fla., in 2003.